microsoft/CsWinRT/docs/embedded.md

 # Embedded C#/WinRT Support

+**Note**: Embedded support is currently **in preview** in C#/WinRT v1.4.1.

 ## Overview

-**Note**: Embedded support is currently **in preview**.

-Embedded support is a C#/WinRT feature that allows you to compile C# runtime and projection sources into your library or app's output.
+Embedded support is a C#/WinRT feature that allows you to compile C# runtime (WinRT.Runtime) and projection sources into your library or app's output.
 This is done by setting the build property `CsWinRTEmbedded` to `true` in the app or library's project file.

-Enabling embedded support compiles the sources for WinRT.Runtime with the project.
 You must specify the types in your component or app which you want to embed using the `CsWinRTIncludes` property.
 The specified types will be projected and embedded into the project's *.dll*.
 This means that projects using embedded support no longer have a dependency on the projection assembly for the component, `WinRT.Runtime.dll`, or `Microsoft.Windows.SDK.NET.dll` in the case of dependencies on the Windows SDK projection.

-For an example, you can look at the [sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/TestEmbedded).

 Embedded support introduces new features and benefits to the C#/WinRT toolchain:
  * Decreased component/app size: The developer only needs to include the minimum necessary parts of the Windows SDK required by their component or app, reducing the size of the output .dll significantly.